mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 The method described above can be used to solve the crossword puzzle.
 This backtracking algorithm traverses all the vacant cells, incrementally fills the cells with possible words retrieved from a dictionary file, then backtracks when a word filled does not comply with the constraint.
 This process is repeated until all of the cells are filled.

 ###### Steps
-- We begin by looking for a continous row/column of empty cells.
+- We begin by looking for a continuous row/column of empty cells.
 - A valid crossword is obtained when all of the cells are filled.
-- We try to fill the continous row/column of empty cells with values retrieved from the dictionary file.
+- We try to fill the continuous row/column of empty cells with values retrieved from the dictionary file.
-- We examine the intersection point between the horizontal and vertical words for contraint before placing.
+- We examine the intersection point between the horizontal and vertical words for constraint before placing.
-- If we can satisfy the contraints, we will place that word at that location, start-coordinates(a,b), end-coordinates(x,y) and then restart the procedure by looking for the next continous row/column of empty cells.
+- If we can satisfy the constraints, we will place that word at that location, start-coordinates(a,b), end-coordinates(x,y) and then restart the procedure by looking for the next continuous row/column of empty cells.
 - If none of the words can be placed, we'll have to backtrack and alter the values for previously visited cells.

 Let's take a closer look at the algorithm.